ibm-cloud-docs/key-protect/settings-allowed-ip.md

     {: codeblock}

 ### Disabling an allowed ip policy for your service instance
-{: #disable-ip-allowlist-instance-policy}
+{: #disable-allowed-ip-instance-policy}

-As an instance manager, disable an existing allowed ip policy for a
+As a manager of a {{site.data.keyword.keymanagementserviceshort} instance, disable an existing allowed ip policy for your
 {{site.data.keyword.keymanagementserviceshort}} instance by making a `PUT` call to the following endpoint.